 One night, when Brody is chasing down bully neighbors who stole his cat Tinkerbell, a beautiful boy wearing blue fairy wings comes out of nowhere and saves Brody and Tinkerbell.
 The boy, Nico, tells Brody to meet him on Thursday at exactly 11:21 pm, where Brody enters Everland for the first time.
 In Everland, Brody can be anyone he wants to be.
 But Everland won’t stay open to Brody forever, and Brody has a decision to make.
 Couldn’t he just stay in Everland forever?

 THE SHORT VERSION

 Last Bus to Everland came with three starred reviews and a Goodreads rating well over 4.0.
 I actually kind of hate when this happens.
 I expect so much from books that get this amount of praise.
 And yes, Last Bus to Everland was good.
 But was it GREAT?
-Meh.
+Not really for me.
 Possibly I expected to much; I certainly do that sometimes.

 Brody’s family problems felt very real and even a bit familiar to my own family situation as a teen.
 I felt terrible for Brody’s dad, who has battled agoraphobia for the last five years.
 Brody’s anger toward his dad is understandable, even though Brody recognizes that his dad suffers from a serious mental illness.

 I loved all the costuming and art and color!
 When Brody, Nico, and others enter Everland every Thursday night, they wear elaborate homemade costumes.
 Those rich descriptions!
 Nico wears blue fairy wings in his first (and last) appearance in the story, a perfect complement to his character.